-As one of the top bridge cameras, it allows you to shoot 4K videos and take 4K QFHD photos in the resolution of 3840 x 2160 pixels.
+As one of the top bridge camera models, it allows you to shoot 4K videos and take 4K QFHD photos in the resolution of 3840 x 2160 pixels.
 You can also make recorded videos in the MP4 format at 24P.

 There is an OLED viewfinder, which shows high-speed videos without compromising on quality.
 You can also tilt the viewfinder 180 degrees horizontally and 270 degrees vertically.

 - 20.1 MP camera that takes excellent photos in dim surroundings